Office of Information Technology (OIT)

 Use Safe Computing Practices

 Our recommended steps can only protect you from what is known.
-Using safe computing practices can limit your exposure to these new things that appear on the Internet before the makers of our recommended products can produce updates to protect you.
+Using safe computing practices can limit your exposure to new threats that appear on the Internet before vendors can produce updates to protect you.

 Some safe computing practices include: